 - At the top of the Synchronization Tasks page, select the region where the destination instance resides.

 - Find the data synchronization instance and click Configure Synchronization Channel in the Actions column.

 - Configure the source and destination instances.

 Section Parameter Description N/A Synchronization Task Name DTS automatically generates a task name.
 We recommend that you specify an informative name for easy identification.
 You do not need to use a unique task name.
 Source Instance Details Instance Type The value of this parameter is set to PolarDB Instance and cannot be changed.
-Instance Region The region of the source instance.
-The region is the same as the source region that you selected when you purchased the data synchronization instance.
+Instance Region The region of the source cluster.
+The region is the same as the source region that you selected on the buy page.
 You cannot change the value of this parameter.
-PolarDB Instance ID Select the ID of the source Apsara PolarDB for MySQL cluster.
-Database Account Enter the database account of the Apsara PolarDB for MySQL cluster.Note The account must have the read permission on the source database.
+PolarDB Instance ID Select the ID of the source PolarDB for MySQL cluster.
+Database Account Enter the database account of the PolarDB for MySQL cluster.Note The account must have the read permission on the source database.
 Database Password Enter the password of the source database account.
 Destination Instance Details Instance Type The value of this parameter is set to Elasticsearch and cannot be changed.
-Instance Region The region of the destination instance.
-The region is the same as the destination region that you selected when you purchased the data synchronization instance.
+Instance Region The region of the destination cluster.
+The region is the same as the destination region that you selected on the buy page.
 You cannot change the value of this parameter.
-Elasticsearch Select the ID of the destination Elasticsearch instance.
-Database Account Enter the account that is used to connect to the Elasticsearch instance.
+Elasticsearch Select the ID of the destination Elasticsearch cluster.
+Database Account Enter the account that is used to connect to the Elasticsearch cluster.
 The default account is elastic.
-Database Password Enter the password of the account.
+Database Password Enter the password of the destination database account.